Cereloran/Renpy-lockpick-minigame/README.md

 Place the images in the `images` folder and the audios to the `audio` folder

 ### How to use
-So if you want to use this minigame to your project, delete the screens and variables, make your own
+So if you want to use this minigame to your project, delete the screens and variables, make your own.

 - Warning: *DO NOT* delete these variable
 ```python